MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompt-engineering/your-first-prompt.md

 * `TestSkill.SloganMaker()` generates a slogan for a specific kind of shop in NYC
 * `TestSkill.SummmarizeBlurb()` creates a short summary of a specific blurb

-Next, we'll show you how to make a more powerful skill by introducing SK prompt templates.
+Next, we'll show you how to make a more powerful skill by introducing Semantic Kernel prompt templates.
 But before we do so, you may have noticed the `config.json` file.
 That's a special file for customizing how you want the function to run so that its performance can be tuned.
 If you're eager to know what's inside that file you can go [here](/semantic-kernel/howto/configuringfunctions) but no worries — you'll be running in no time.
 So let's keep going!

 ## Writing a more powerful "templated" prompt